 South of Zoarville, the Towpath Trail continues across State Route 800.
 Here, the trail will follow the Zoar Valley Trail, across the Zoarville Bridge, before heading south parallel to the Tuscarawas River.
 Development of this section will extend the Towpath Trail another 4 miles to State Route 416 in Dover.

 Tuscarawas County Commissioners and the Ohio & Erie Canalway Coalition entered into a license agreement with land owner Kimble Company for the development of the Towpath Trail along this section.
 In 2019, the Ohio Department of Transportation announced a $483,000 Transportation Alternatives Program grant to be awarded to Tuscarawas County Commissioners.
-These funds will be released in 2022, and with local fundraising, the total project budget of $580,000 is expected to be matched.
-Development is expected to begin in 2022-2023.
+The project design is completed and the construction work will be bid in early 2024.
+The project will be implemented in two phases; Phase I will develop 2 miles of the Towpath Trail from Zoarville to the Dover Dam, and Phase II from the Dover Dam to State Route 416.

 State Route 416 to Downtown Dover